wendahere/GoGetter/Journal.md

 ### Weekends 24-25/10/2020

 Allen did CAD for the motor gear box given to us by the sponsor, since there isn't any available 3D files of it online.
 He did torque calculations.
+Designed the feedtray.

 Wen Da started to learn how to make GUI display.
 This youtube video guides were followed: [https://www.youtube.com/watch?v=s81_WnM1oJA](https://www.youtube.com/watch?v=s81_WnM1oJA)